light-tech/ROS2-On-iOS/README.md

     It is good to have `ros2/common_interfaces` as it provides the commonly used packages such as `std_msgs`.

-    Certain packages such as `rviz` are obviously not easy to port.
+    Certain heavy graphic-based packages such as `rviz` are obviously not easy to port.
     We will run `colcon` commands (below) and add back more dependent packages.

     **Tip**: Do `find unused_src -name PKG_NAME` in `unused_src` to find the repository containing the needed package.